adaptiman/ip-conductor/README.md

 # Instapaper Reader Console App

-A Python console application for reading and managing Instapaper bookmarks.
+A Python console application for reading and managing Instapaper articles.

 ## Architecture